Preschool Reading Activities

 2. Phonic recognition game:

-3. Letter recogniton activities at home and out-and-about - see my Worksheets page.
+3. Letter recogniton activities at home and out-and-about - see the Worksheets page for more.

 4. Buy a set of fridge magnets.
 Help your child spell her name with them.